Dr. Trevor Stokes

 BairdCenter@jmu.edu

 Anna is a Master’s student in the Psychological Sciences program with a concentration in Applied Behavior Analysis at James Madison University.
 She received her Bachelor of Science in Rehabilitation Services with a minor in History from East Carolina University.
 She currently holds a Registered Behavior Technician certification through the Behavior Analysis Certification Board.
 In addition, Anna worked at Aces for Autism as a behavior technician, providing ABA services to children and youth with autism spectrum disorder.
-This is Anna’s first year working at the Baird Center as a Graduate Assistant using the principles of Applied Behavior Analysis with children who have developmental and learning disabilities.
-In addition to working at the Baird Center, Anna is also working at VIA as a BCBA Intern this year.
-She is primarily working with children who have developmental and learning disabilities.
+This is Anna’s second year working at the Baird Center as a Graduate Assistant using the principles of Applied Behavior Analysis with children who have developmental and learning disabilities.
+In addition to working at the Baird Center, Anna has been working at VIA as a BCBA Intern this year.
+She has been primarily working with children who have developmental and learning disabilities.
 Her research interests include gender gaps in treatment effectiveness.